SuperNOVAS v1.3

 enum novas_origin origin,

-double * position,
+double *restrict position,

-double * velocity
+double *restrict velocity

 )